kqkq/fast-text-win/README.md

 First query takes more time, other queries not :)

+Can be built on Windows using Visual Studio.

 ## Prediction

 There is a simple class for executing prediction models: